 Oprah is now worth 2.6 billion dollars and is the fourth richest self-made woman in the world.

 The media mogul does not keep all her pennies to herself, either.
 She has donated more than $400 million to charities.
-Part of that sum goes to an all-girl school she founded in South Africa in 2007.
+Part of that sum goes to an all-girls school she founded in South Africa in 2007.

 3. Meg Whitman.
-United States.
+The United States.
 4.5 billion

 Margaret -Meg- was born in New York in 1956.
 She is the youngest child of a well-to-do couple.
-Her father was a businessman and some of her ancestors were senators.
+Her father was a businessman, and some of her ancestors were senators.